Kubernetes at home for fun and education

 Testing payloads and response times *1) ![]() |

-Where logins are required use demo/demo with only basic dashboard permissions to view namespaces, pods and logs.
+Where logins are required use demo/demo with basic dashboard permissions to view namespaces, pods and logs.

 Project philosophy